chrissimpkins/Crunch/docs/SERVICE.md

 ## Crunch Image(s) macOS Right Click Menu Service

 The Crunch Image(s) macOS service supports parallel PNG image optimization through a right click Services menu item after you select one or more images in the macOS Finder window.
-You must install the Crunch macOS GUI prior to use of this macOS service because the GUI application package contains the pngquant and zopflipng dependencies that are required for execution of the image optimization.
+You must install the Crunch macOS GUI application prior to use of this macOS service because the GUI application package contains the pngquant and zopflipng dependencies that are required for execution of the image optimization.

 ### Quick macOS Service Install

-Install the Crunch GUI tool (see README page for installation instructions).
+Install the Crunch GUI application (see [installation documentation for the macOS GUI application](MACOSGUI.md)).
 [Download the Crunch repository source](https://github.com/chrissimpkins/Crunch/releases/latest), unpack the source archive, and move the workflow directory located on the repository path `service/Crunch Image(s).workflow` to your system on the path `~/Library/Services/Crunch Image(s).workflow`.

 ![crunch-service-install](https://user-images.githubusercontent.com/4249591/38065494-9e80fb6a-32d1-11e8-88da-0f9c014cc510.gif)